ajhenley/gitbook/coding_arithmetic_statements.md

 one fish two fish red fish blue fish
 ```

-The plus sign (+) will add two integers or two doubles together, or one integer and one double (in either order).
-With two Strings (like on line 34) it will concatenate the two Strings together.
+The plus sign (+) will add integers or doubles together or integers and doubles (in either order).
+The (+) sign will concatenate the two Strings together.

 The minus sign (-) will subtract one number from another.
-Just like addition, it works with two integers, two doubles, or one integer and one double (in either order).
+Just like addition, it works with two integers, two doubles, or one integer and one double (in any order).

-An asterisk (*) is used to represent multiplication.
-You can also see on line 17 that Java knows about the correct order of operations. <em>b</em> is multiplied by 3 giving 81 and then <em>a</em> is added.
+An asterisk (*) is used for multiplication.

 A slash (/) is used for division.
-Notice that when an integer is divided by another integer (like on line 19) the result is also an integer and not a double.
+When an integer is divided by another integer the result is also an integer and not a double.

 The percent sign (%) is used to mean &lsquo;modulus&rsquo;, which is essentially the remainder left over after dividing.
 On line 21, <em>b</em> is divided by 10 and the remainder (7) is stored into the variable <em>g</em>.